patilsohamcs2425/AI-Job-Tracker/frontend/README.md

 Frontend: Navigate to /frontend, run npm install, and start with npm start.

 Environment Variables: Create a .env in the backend with GEMINI_API_KEY, ADZUNA_APP_ID, and ADZUNA_APP_KEY.

+⚠️ Important Note: This project uses a free-tier hosting service (Render).
+Please allow 60 seconds for the AI backend to "wake up" during the first request.